dicarlolab/mkturk/public/readme.md

 TestGridIndex: Index on grid where test images (choices) appear.

+TestON: TestON > 0 indicates a Same-Different task so that last screen is a new choice screen with same (circle) and different (square) buttons.
+Test image extinguishes after TestON milliseconds, followed by TestOFF pause, followed by choice screen.
+If KeepTestON=1, then test image is on for TestON milliseconds and then remains on for choice screen

+TestOFF: Choice screen appears TestOFF milliseconds after test image is extinguished.
+If TestOFF=0, then test screen does not extinguish (go to blank gray) until same-different choice screen appears.
+If KeepTestON=1, then test image reappears during the same-different choice screen.

 TestScale: Size of the test image in units of sample image width

 Weight: Weight in kilograms

 ## ENV
+AgentRFID: If CheckRFID>0, then fetches AgentRFID from database to check against incoming RFID reads to determine if correct agent is performing task.
+If tag doesn't match AgentRFID, task locks out and waits for a valid tag read

 BatteryLDT: Stores any status update from the battery API, L=battery level in %  D=estimated time until battery discharges  T=Date.now()-StartDate timestamp of latest battery status update

 CanvasRatio: Ratio of the logical canvas pixels to the physical screen pixels = BackingStoreRatio/DevicePixelRatio

+ChoiceRadius: Radius (width) of same circle (different square) in pixels.
+This is not set by the user.
+Rather, user specifies ChoiceScale, and then ChoiceRadius stores the actual pixel-based size in the json data file.

+ChoiceColor: Defaults to white circle (same) and square (different) buttons for same-different choice screen

 CurrentDate: date & time when task session was initiated